DANS-KNAW/dd-ingest-flow/docs/dev.md

 ## Prepare and start an ingest

-Once the dependencies and services are started you can prepare batches and start them with [dans-datastation-tools]{:target=_blank}.
+Once the dependencies and services are started you can ingest a single deposit by moving (not copy) a deposit into `data/auto-ingest/inbox` or whatever directory is configured in

-Configure the `ingest_flow` section and `dataverse` section of `.dans-datastation-tools.yml` which is  a copy of `src/datastation/example-dans-datastation-tools.yml`.

-* `service_baseurl` should refer to `localhost`
-* The `ingest_areas` should refer to the same folders as the `ingestFlow` section of `dd-ingest-flow/etc/config.yml`.
-  Replace the default `/var/opt/dans.knaw.nl/tmp` in the latter with `data`.
-* Set the `apiKey`
-* To repeat a test you'll need the `dv-dataset-destroy` script which needs `safety_latch: OFF`, the default is `ON`.
+    dd-ingest-flow/etc/config.yml ingestFlow:autoIngest:inbox

+Note that a migration bag has more data than valid for this process.
+The validator will inform you about what to remove and how to fix the checksums.

-The tools to copy/move your data into the `ingest_area` require a user group `deposits`.
+The [dans-datastation-tools]{:target=_blank} project has commands to copy/move your data into an `ingest_area` (autoIngest/import/migration) require a user group `deposits`.
 When running locally you don't have such a group, so you can't use these commands.
 Make sure to have the following structure.
-Depending on the command, you might (also) need and `import` directory like the `migration` directory.

 ```
 dd-ingest-flow
 ├── data
-│   ├── migration
+│   ├── auto-ingest
 │   │   ├── inbox
 │   │   │   └── <SOME-DIR>
 │   │   │       ├── <UUID>